My name is Becky McCurdy. This is my twenty-sixth year to teach, and I love my job! Let me back up a little and tell a little about my life.

 In 1992, I began my teaching career in New Diana, Texas, as a second grade teacher and taught for seven years in that district.
 Although I enjoyed teaching in New Diana, my heart was always in White Oak.
 Fortunately for me, in August of 1999, I was hired to teach 4th grade in this district, and I can not imagine teaching anywhere else.
 I feel this is my home and God has truly blessed me to be a part of these kids lives.

-My husband and I have now been married for 29 years and have two sons.
-Jackson, who is 24, has graduated from Southern Arkansas University and is the Assistant Athletic Director at the University.
+My husband and I have now been married for 32 years and have two sons.
+Jackson, who is 25, has graduated from Southern Arkansas University and is the Assistant Athletic Director at the University.
 On July 12, 2014, he married his beautiful wife, Megan.
-My youngest son Jansen, graduated this past May from Panola Jr. College, and he has entered his junior year of school at the University of Central Arkansas on a baseball scholarship.
-Our other “child” is Jett, our PekiPoo.
-He is spoiled rotten and very attached to Jackson and Jansen!
+My youngest son Jansen, graduated in May, 2016, from Panola Jr. College, and he entered his junior year of college at the University of Central Arkansas on a baseball scholarship.
+This year Jansen has decided to transfer to Southern Arkansas University and play his last year of baseball there on a scholarship.